Skip to main content

 • tokenFetchUrl corresponds to <YOUR_API_DOMAIN>/auth/oauth/token

-In each of your individual applications you will have to setup up logic for handling the OAuth 2.0 authentication flow.
-We recommend using a generic OICD or OAuth library in order to do this.
+In each of your individual applications, you need to set up logic for handling the OAuth 2.0 authentication flow.
+You can use a generic OIDC or OAuth library to do this.

 You can use the react-native-app-auth library.
-Just follow the instructions to setup your application.
+Follow the instructions to set up your application.

-The configuration parameters can be determined based on the response that we received on step 2, when we created the OAuth2 Client.
+You can identify the configuration parameters based on the response received in step 2, when creating the OAuth2 Client.

 • issuer corresponds to the endpoint of the Authorization Service <YOUR_API_DOMAIN>/auth